 A gruff voice he hadn’t heard in nearly twenty years resonated through the speakers.
-“Sir, this is Captain Bowers.
+“Mr. Stark, this is Captain Bowers.
 Do you remember me?”

 Tony blinked rapidly, and managed, “I do, Captain.
 What can I do for you?”